Qarik-Group/librdkafka-buildpack/README.md

 [librdkafka](https://github.com/edenhill/librdkafka) is the Apache Kafka C/C++ library by [Magnus Edenhill](http://www.edenhill.se/).
 It is required to be installed before using language binding libraries like Python's `librdkafka-python`.
 This buildpack will install a pre-compiled version of librdkafka that will immediately work with your Cloud Foundry application.

+## Updates via CI

+A new version of this buildpack will be automatically published for each new [librdkafka](https://github.com/edenhill/librdkafka) release from our [CI pipeline](https://ci2.starkandwayne.com/teams/cfcommunity/pipelines/librdkafka-buildpack).

 ## Buildpack User Documentation

 ### Building the Buildpack